Twitter praised for cracking down on use by Islamic State

 Researchers with George Washington University’s Program on Extremism last month reported that Islamic State's English-language reach on Twitter stalled last year amid a stepped-up crackdown by the company against the extremist group's army of digital proselytizers.

-Last year, the center gave Twitter a grade of "C" in a report card that covered efforts to fight terrorism along with hate speech.
+The center gave Twitter grade of "C" in a report card last year, which covered efforts to fight terrorism along with hate speech.
 This year it gave two grades, awarding Twitter a "D" on hate speech, saying the company needed to do more to censor the accounts of groups that promote hate.

 A Twitter spokesman declined comment, but pointed to a statement on the company's blog posted Feb.
 5 on combating violent extremism. (bit.ly/1nSxlO7)

-(Reporting by Jim Finkle in Boston.
-Deborah M. Todd in San Francisco contributed.; Editing by Peter Cooney, Jeffrey Benkoe and David Gregorio)
+(Reporting by Jim Finkle in Boston; Editing by Peter Cooney and Jeffrey Benkoe)